Europe’s largest automated car parking system at DOKK1 in Aarhus

-Challenges of parking in Copenhagen
+Challenges of parking in Aarhus

 - In Aarhus, Denmark’s second largest metropolitan area with over 340,000 inhabitants, the port area had declined, and the goal was to tie the city and the water closer together.
 This led to significant space restrictions.

 - DOKK1 was built to attract the public.
 With space restrictions at Aarhus’ waterfront, another major challenge was to provide enough car parking spaces.